Azure-Samples/azd-deployment-environments/README.md

 With Azure Deployment Environments, your platform engineers can enforce enterprise security policies and provide a curated set of predefined infrastructure as code (IaC) templates.
 Your developers will use those templates to deploy environments on demand in a self-service manner.

+> [!NOTE]
-> Note: Azure Deployment Environments currently supports only Azure Resource Manager (ARM) templates and Terraform (Private Preview).
+> Azure Deployment Environments currently supports only Azure Resource Manager (ARM) templates and Terraform (Private Preview).

 This repo will deploy several Azure resources and configure DevCenter to let you start exploring Azure Deployment Environments.
 The following resources will be deployed:

 - A resource group
 - An Azure DevCenter resource
 - An Azure Key Vault resource to store the GitHub token to connect to the catalog
-- Sample DevCenter environment types (development, sandbox, etc.)
+- Sample DevCenter environment types (dev, test, prod, etc.)
-- Sample DevCenter projects (Team-one, Team-two, etc.)
+- Sample DevCenter projects (Project-1, Project-2, etc.)
-- Projects environment types definitions (development, sandbox)
+- Projects environment types definitions (dev, test, prod, etc.)

-The projects and environments defined serve as inspiration to start using Azure Deployment Environments, you can delete them and create your own.
+The projects and environments defined serve as inspiration to start using Azure Deployment Environments, you can modify the DevCenter configuration at `./infra/devcener.yaml`.

 All azure resources are defined as code using Bicep, the environment definition can be found in the `infra` folder.